Keycapsss/Kimiko/buildguide_en.md

 ![SK6812 Mini-E soldering](img/sk6812-mini-e-led-3.jpg)

-**It is necessary to solder all LEDs, even if you use the rotary encoder.**-- query this statement- should it be "even if you only want the per-key lighting"?
+**It is necessary to solder all LEDs, even if you use the rotary encoder.**

 For the LEDs it's important to keep the heating as short as possible.
 Try to not touch the plastic of the LED itself with the iron but only the the metal legs.
 Use flux if you are having difficulty.
 The LEDs are connected in series.
 If a LED is broken or has bad solder connections, the following LEDs will either not light up at all or will light up in a different color than the default (red).